deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 .. cssclass:: table-bordered table-striped centered
 .. _table_site:
-.. list-table::  The attributes of a Site object.
+.. list-table::  The attributes of the Site class.
   :widths: 35 15 50
   :header-rows: 1